Safety regulators probe Fiat Chrysler SUV recall fix in U.S.

 In last year's recall, fires were caused by an electrical short in the vanity lamp wiring, according to the NHTSA documents.
 The remedy FCA developed consisted of a plastic guide way installed on each sun visor routing the wiring away from attachment screws.

-Fiat Chrysler spokesman Eric Mayne said the automaker is cooperating in the new NHTSA probe and has reiterated service instructions for dealership technicians.
+Fiat Chrysler spokesman Eric Mayne said on Wednesday the automaker is cooperating in the new NHTSA probe and has reiterated service instructions for dealership technicians.

 (Reporting by Ben Klayman in Detroit; Editing by Alden Bentley)